CoryDAsana/developer-docs/source/includes/markdown/_23-examples.html.md

 }
 ```

-> We’ll need a few helper functions.
-One to shuffle an array and another to assign tasks.
+> We’ll need a few helper functions: one to shuffle an array and another to assign tasks.

 ```javascript
 !